albush/Office-Hours/content/offload_tasks.md

 +++

-Continuing with our Black Friday theme, we featured 3 tasks our customers can offload - to Rackspace or 3rd party partners - so that they can focus on their core business, and getting customers to their ecommerce site during Black Friday and Cyber Monday.
+We had a fun show this week, taking a quick look at 3 specific tasks to take off your plate this Black Friday.
+We also had a surprise celebration of my 3 years as a Racker.

+{{% img src="https://j.gifs.com/Kzd2wP.gif" caption="Some unexpected guests dropped by to wish me a happy Rackerversary." %}}

 <!--more-->
+Continuing with our Black Friday theme, we featured 3 tasks our customers can offload - to Rackspace or 3rd party partners - so that they can focus on their core business, and getting customers to their eCommerce site during Black Friday and Cyber Monday.

 {{< audio >}}

 {{< youtube >}}

 ## Highlights